scoutred/scoutred-go/README.md

-# Go ScoutRED
+# Go Scoutred
-The official Go client for the ScoutRED API
+The official Go client for the Scoutred API.
+This client can be used as a Go package or via the command line.

 ## Installation